Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Never use `as`.

+If you take one thing from this video.

+Never.
+Use.
+As.

 Make a lint for it.

 Ban your teams from using it.

-It does not do what you think.
+It does not do what folks seem to think.

 `as` can get in the bin.